SerialLain3170/adeleine/atari_diverse/README.md

 - This method includes two steps
   - Taking line arts and hints (atari) as the inputs, UNet-like neural network named Flatter outputs flattened images.
   - Taking flattend images and injecting noise, Generator colorizes diversely.
-- Improving diversity of the outputs of Generator is needed.

 ## Usage